janpetzold/az305-learning/README.md

 Pipelines provide a way to encapsulate one or more actions that can be applied to data as it is transferred from one data store to another.
 It enables you to transfer data from one store to another and apply transformations to the data at scheduled intervals.
 Pipelines can be in Azure but also onPremise (feeds data into Data Factory).

 Azure Data Lake Storage Gen2: supports HDFS, full hierarchy, POSIX.
 It stores any type of data by using the data's native format.
+It is optimized for unstructured data and provides geo-redundancy.
 Primarily designed for HDFS (Hadoop Distributed File System).
 Differentiation to Blob Storage:

 ![](images/data-lake-storage-comparison.png)